drifter-handbook/drifter-handbook.github.io/_posts/2015-01-6-Quart-Tart.md

 Though his riddle-solving skills are horrendous in the French Fry Forest, Quart more than proves his worth in combat.
 Relying on a confused and dejected healer Reed and fighting alongside an ice queen that refuses to use a proper weapon, Quart shines on the battlefield by using his proper weapons and spells that all good Freshtovia wizards are taught to use.

+On returning to Freshtovia, Quart Tart participated in the festivities with the rest of the group and did his best to rig the pig race.
+He also attempted the strongman challenge with a plastic utensil, which went about as expected.
+He is aghast at the implications that there is a secret police and tried his best to shut down such conversation.
+Despite his loyalty, he was aghast at the lack of safety protocol enacted with the frosty lakes and wonders why Wendy didn't enact rules regarding safe consumption.

 ### Relationships
 -Queenie: Perhaps an example of opposites attract, the sometimes rude but well-meaning Quart enjoys spending time with the ice queen.
 While he disapproves of some of her actions, Quart respects Queenie and takes her opinions into consideration during their adventures.

 -Reed: Their past relationship is currently not common knowledge, though based on Quart's behavior it seems to have been a decent friendship or alliance.
 The current relationship is one-sided as Reed cautiously adjusts to Freshtovia and Quart.

+-Drifter Cannon: They appear to be friendly towards one another, but Quart Tart's steadfast loyalty to Freshtovia may fall in direct conflict with the metal one.

+-Herbert Muenster: While thankful for his assistance with his arm, after that day Quart Tart is visibly nervous around Muenster.

 <iframe src="https://open.spotify.com/embed/playlist/4DdBNJLMfHuQ8zm1XyH9WR" width="300" height="380" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>